simplesamlphp/simplesamlphp/docs/simplesamlphp-theming.md

 All required templates SHOULD be available as a base in the `templates` folder, and you SHOULD never change the base templates.
 To customize UI, add a new theme within a module that overrides the base templates, instead of modifying it.

-### Templates that includes other files
+### Templates that include other files

 A template file may *include* other files.
-In example all the default templates will include a header and footer.
-In example the `login.php` template will first include `includes/header.php` then present the login page, and then include `includes/footer.php`.
+For example all the default templates will include a header and footer: the `login.php` template will first include `includes/header.php` then present the login page, and then include `includes/footer.php`.

 SimpleSAMLphp allows themes to override the included templates files only, if needed.
 That means you can create a new theme `fancytheme` that includes only a header and footer.
 The header file refers to the CSS files, which means that a simple way of making a new look on SimpleSAMLphp is to create a new theme, and copy the existing header, but point to your own CSS instead of the default CSS.